ahillss/rpi5_setup/README.md

 ### fix nvme power management

-Helps if nvme keeps disconnecting with default value, if your ssd is running hot with it disabled (above).
+Helps if nvme keeps disconnecting with default value, or if your ssd is running hot with it disabled (above).

 Get list of exit latency (Ex_Lat) values: